davel/msc-security-awareness-team-1/docs/Server Setup.md

 # Security Automation – Setting up servers for scanning

-As part of the project that have been assigned to us we were required to have a Game Servers that shows different  logs and attacks against them, so when scanned with Wazuh and Green Bone.
+As part of the project that have been assigned to us we were required to have a Game Servers that shows different  logs and attacks against them, so when scanned with Wazuh and Greenbone.

 The steps that have been taken to create the servers are as follow:
 * Creating a Python code that generates logs of attacks against the server and player activities.